HuygensING/elab-pub-correspondentienetwerk/README.md

 #### v1.1.0

-- Change thumbnail loading logic so it only loads the visible thumbnails.
+- [perf] Change thumbnail loading logic so it only loads the visible thumbnails.
+- [bug] Hide site menu when printing.
+- [feat] Update to latest faceted search.